aimeele97/aimeele97/README.md

 **Hey, my name is Aimee Le 👋**

-I am passionate about working as a Data Analyst within the Financial Services Industry.
+I am passionate about working as a Data Analyst, where I can blend analytical thinking with real-world problem solving.
 My ultimate goal is to transform complex data into actionable insights that empower decision-makers and drive impactful business outcomes.

 📩 Contact me via gmail: aimee.le2024@gmail.com
 <p>&nbsp;</p>